 \section{Continuous energy losses}

-The stochastic processes discussed so far do not account for the effect of CELs, which are deterministic (non-stochastic) interactions that cause energy losses without altering the nuclear species.
-This degradation in energy affects the Markov property of the cascade because the rates are no longer constant due to the changes in the Lorentz boost.
-These processes are described in the theory of stochastic processes by inhomogeneous continuous-time Markov chains, where the time homogeneity (the independence of the rates of jumps between states over time) is violated.
-This makes the current state of the cascade a function of the complete past history instead of only the previous state.
+The stochastic processes discussed so far do not account for the effect of CELs, which are deterministic (nonstochastic) interactions that cause energy losses without altering the nuclear species.
+This degradation in energy affects the Markov property of the cascade because the rates are no longer constant, but evolve as the Lorentz boost changes.
+Thus, CELs correspond to inhomogeneous continuous-time Markov chains, which violate the time homogeneity (the temporal independence of the rates of jumps between states).
+This means that the current state of the cascade depends on the entire past history rather than just the previous state.

-In our context, it is useful to distinguish between two types of inhomogeneities caused by CELs: \textit{Coherent inhomogeneities} (CI) where the present state depends on the total time (distance) elapsed, but not on the specific history of the process (\textit{i.e.}\,the sequence of species), and \textit{dispersive inhomogeneities} (DI), where the probability of the present state depends on the detailed sequence of species in the past history.
-These terms are appropriate because of the their respective impacts on the boost of the cascade.
-The latter type leads to differences in the boost evolution of the underlying concurrent cascades (dispersion), whereas the former type results in all concurrent cascades experiencing the same boost evolution (coherence).
+In our context, it is useful to distinguish between two types of inhomogeneities caused by CELs: coherent inhomogeneities (CI), in which the present state depends on the total time (distance) elapsed, but not on the specific history of the process (i.e., the sequence of species), and dispersive inhomogeneities (DI), where the probability of the present state depends on the specific sequence of species in the past history.
+The latter type (DI) leads to differences in the boost evolution of the underlying concurrent cascades (dispersion), whereas in the former (CI) all concurrent cascades experience the same boost evolution (coherence).
 The effects of CI can be accommodated analytically through variable transformations if the time-dependence of the CI is known.
-DI effects are not generally analytically computable, but approximations and numerical methods are available to deal with such cases~\citep{Arns2010}.
-The relevant cases are discussed below for both the propagation of UHECRs and in-source interactions.
+DI effects are generally not analytically computable, but approximations and numerical methods are available for such cases \cite[e.g.,][]{Arns2010}.
+The relevant scenarios are discussed below for both the propagation of UHECRs and in-source interactions.